Darknet Market Shutdowns And The Future Of Threat Intelligence

 One way to get ahead is to speed up the process of collecting intel relevant to investigations.
 Darknet discovery tools are playing a larger role in cybersecurity and investigations into illegal darknet activity.
 Finding this information manually is no longer enough to keep up with the darknet’s evolution.

-Technologies such as Beacon give law enforcement quick access to critical intelligence on the dark web from the safety of their usual surface web browser.
+Technologies such as the Echosec Systems Platform give public sector teams quick access to critical intelligence on the dark web from the safety of their usual surface web browser.
 The tool allows users to search darknet marketplaces and forums by category and keyword, and apply further filters to narrow down results.
-This saves law enforcement much needed time and resources while conducting successful darknet investigations.
+This saves law enforcement much-needed time and resources while conducting successful darknet investigations.

 Regardless of how many operations are deployed, sites are dismantled, or arrests are made, the darknet will continue to flourish and evolve—the question is, how can law enforcement more effectively lead investigations and mitigate cybercrime?
 Dark web discovery tools play a huge role in the future of law enforcement’s ability to locate relevant threat intelligence quickly.